hadley/adv-r/Environments.md

 length(ls(where("t.test")))
 ```

-This mechanism makes it possible for for packages to have internal objects that can be accessed by its functions, but not by external functions.
+This mechanism makes it possible for packages to have internal objects that can be accessed by its functions, but not by external functions.

 ### The environment created every time a function is run